Generalized Hamming weights of additive codes and geometric counterparts: General constructions

-\begin{definition} A multiset $\cM$ of $(h-1)$-spaces in $\PG(r-1,q)$ is called an $s$-fold blocking set w.r.t.\ $(v-1)$ spaces if every $(v-1)$-space in $\PG(r-1,q)$ contains at least $s$ elements from $\cM$. \end{definition} Note that the smallest size of an $s$-fold blocking set w.r.t. $(v-1)$-spaces in $\PG(r-1,q)$ is denoted by $b_q(r,h,r-v;s)$.
+Recall that a multiset $\cM$ of $(h-1)$-spaces in $\PG(r-1,q)$ is an $s$-fold blocking set w.r.t.\ $(v-1)$ spaces if every $(v-1)$-space in $\PG(r-1, q)$ contains at least $s$ elements from $\cM$.
+Note that the smallest size of an $s$-fold blocking set w.r.t. $(v-1)$-spaces in $\PG(r-1,q)$ is denoted by $b_q(r,h,r-v;s)$.
 Whenever the parameters are clear from the context, we just speak of generalized blocking sets.